Questions and answers

 Your eligible work income (which includes employment income and net business income) must be over $5,000.

-If you’re 60 to 64, the limit on eligible work income is $10,000, for a maximum tax credit of $1,540.
+If you were 60 to 64 on December 31, 2024, the limit on eligible work income is $10,000, for a maximum tax credit of $1,400.

 Yes.
 At 65, you’ll be automatically registered for the Quebec public prescription drug insurance plan.
 However, if you’re still eligible for basic prescription drug coverage under a private plan (contact your insurer to find out), you can choose to cancel your registration for the public plan.